microsoft/quantum-curriculum-samples/FinalProjects/README.md

   and to experiment with classical language interoperability supported by Q# (in this case Python interop).

-> Note that most of the katas has been updated compared to the original project, often by the maintainer or by other contributors rather by the original authors.
+> Note that most of the katas have been updated compared to the original project, often by the maintainer or by other contributors rather by the original authors.
 You can see the [pull requests that created each kata](https://github.com/Microsoft/QuantumKatas/pulls?utf8=%E2%9C%93&q=is%3Apr+created%3A2019-03-19..2019-03-27) for the original versions that went into the projects.